 Another great advantage of the language is its purity and clarity.
 Nobody likes to look for mistakes and try to find out what happened in the project.
 Especially in the situation when the project was transferred from one developer to another, and now you need to understand what he wanted to write there.
 It is essential to know that simple frames are only suitable for working with small projects that do not require a lot of experience.

-If you are working on something serious, then you need to understand a little more what is what.
+If you are working on something serious, then you need to understand a little more what is what and learn more about specific tools.
 Also, this language is flexible, dynamic, and secure.
 PHP is encrypted and can be scaled easily.
 It is cost-effective and customizable.
 Any student who has received a degree in information technology or software engineering will be successful in working with PHP.
 But even an independent studying promises great perspectives for learners.

 Why Should Ruby on Rails Win This Battle